MatiasBastarrica/social-media-dashboard-with-theme-switcher/README.md

 ### What I learned

-I learend to toggle between a light and dark color themes when a switch is activated using JavaScript.
+I learned to toggle between a light and dark color themes when a switch is activated using JavaScript.

 ### Useful resources